kristianmandrup/libraries/README.md

 }
 ```

-Which would mean that given multiple style files of the same name, we should prioritize one file only in the order specified.
+Given multiple style files of the same name, we will prioritize one file only in the order specified.
-For our bootstrap example, it would mean that only the `bootstrap.less` file would be used.
+For our bootstrap example, it would mean that only the `bootstrap.less` file would be used as the style file to be merged in.
-This is be handled by a new `Filter` class.
+This is handled by a new `Filter` class.

 Finally we need a way to examine which packages a given package manager has installed, then install for those entries not yet installed.
 This will be handled via a `PackageInstaller` class.

+All the infrastructure described here is now in place.
+We just need to connect it all together and ensure we can configure via
+the global config file.

 You are encouraged to extend the API as you see fit and integrate more of the API as CLI commands to improve
 the overall user experience!